Overview

 On the new server, download and run the EasyPost Mailroom msi.
 Follow the installation steps detailed in the installation guide

-Once installation is complete, you will need to redirect existing Mailroom clients from using services on the current server to the new one.
+Once databases are restored all existing Mailroom clients will need to be re-directed to the new server.
 Actions required depend on how the clients were connected initially.